-The MIP is an annual plan and there is a new MIP that begins each January F, which is the first day of the Company's fiscal year.
-The Company adopted and approved the 2006 MIP on February 23, 2006.
-The Summary Compensation Table reflects payments earned in 2006 under the 2006 MIP by each member of the Executive Group, which payments were made on or about March 15, 2007.
+The MIP is an annual plan that begins each January F, which is the first day of the Company's fiscal year.
+The Company adopted and approved the 2007 MIP on February 23, 2007.
+The Summary Compensation Table reflects payments earned in 2007 under the 2007 MIP by each member of the Executive Group, which payments were made on or about March 14, 2008.